PamelaAnne/SocialRobot/README.md

 Contributing pull requests welcome <3

-Now we're gonna explain to you how you can set up the basic setup of the robot:

 # Steps how it work

+Now we will explain how you can set up the basic setup of the robot:

 Begin with a basic setup, which consists of a simple LED protocol, by following the simple step by step instructions provided.